Metal Roofs vs. Asphalt Shingles: Pros, Cons, & Use Cases

 • The average installation cost for each option

-• How Roof Maxx helps extend the life of asphalt shingle roofs
+• How Roof Maxx helps extends the life of asphalt shingle roofs

 Most rooftops in North America use asphalt shingles, and it’s been that way for nearly a century, but metal roofs are growing in popularity.
 It’s worth learning more about both options before you decide to invest in one because they each have their own pros and cons.